-In October 2017 we are directly contacting the owners of properties identified as possibly affected by overland stormwater flows during a ‘1 in 100 year Average Recurrence Interval (ARI) rainfall event’.
+In October 2017 we directly contacted the owners of properties identified as possibly affected by overland stormwater flows during a ‘1 in 100 year Average Recurrence Interval (ARI) rainfall event’.
 For an explanation of these terms see Definitions.

 For more information, email [email protected] or call 9278 4444.